reactonite/core/docs/source/index.rst

     Commands:
-    build              Command to get a static build of your app after... create-project     Command for creating new Reactonite project from... start              Command to start realtime development transpiler for... transpile-project  Command for transpiling a Reactonite project built...
+    build              Command to get a static build of your app after... create-project     Command for creating new Reactonite project from... gui                Command to start realtime development transpiler and... start              Command to start realtime development transpiler for... transpile-project  Command for transpiling a Reactonite project built...